1 Hour / 1 CE

 • Practice Setting

-• Private practice settings
+• Private practice and group clinics

 • Community mental health centers

-• Veteran and military service organizations
+• VA and military treatment facilities

 Presented By